 Driving while intoxicated (DWI) is a serious offense.
 You can expect severe repercussions, as every state in the country tends to treat DWIs very seriously in an attempt to reduce the number of drunk drivers at a national level.
 If you are caught in a DWI situation, you are going to need legal representation for what comes next.
 If you are arrested for a DWI in the city of Newton, reach out to a Newton DWI lawyer as soon as you are able.

-Driving while under the influence of drugs or alcohol in Newton, NC constitutes a DWI.
+Driving while under the influence of drugs or alcohol in Newton, North Carolina constitutes a DWI.
 It is highly illegal and results in harsh penalties for offenders.
 The legal drinking age in the United States is 21, so anyone under the legal drinking age is not allowed to have a blood alcohol content (BAC) above 0.00%.
 For those above the legal drinking age, the cutoff is 0.08%.
-Anything above that is a DWI, which can result in:
+Anything above that is a DWI, which can result in serious penalties:

 Under North Carolina state law, a driver is believed to be under the influence if the consumed substance is actively impairing their faculties.
 That could be alcohol, prescription medication, or illegal drugs, among other things.
 The end result is the same, and you will need to contact a lawyer who is experienced in DWI laws to eliminate the charge or mitigate the penalties of a conviction.